Local History and Genealogy Resources at your Fingertips!

 Newspapers

 Newspapers are great for finding birth announcements, obituaries, and human interest stories.
-Older editions of some local newspapers are available on microform in the Local History Collection at the Stroud Branch.
+Older editions of some local newspapers are available on microform in the Local History Collection at the Lakeshore Branch.

 The Bradford Witness: 1960, 1962 to 1985